 - 1) Every person and public officer managing, controlling, or in charge of any public, private, or parochial school, other than a two-year community college, shall cause the fire alarm signal to be sounded not less than once every calendar month and shall conduct a fire drill at least once every calendar month at the elementary level and at least four times every school year at the intermediate levels.
-(Education Code § 32001) - 2) Authorizes a petition for the establishment of a charter school to be submitted to the governing board of the school district for review after specified conditions are met.
-The governing board of the school district is prohibited from denying a petition for the establishment of a charter school unless it makes written factual findings setting forth specific facts to support specific findings, including the procedures that the school will follow to ensure the health and safety of students and staff, which must include the development of a school safety plan that includes specified topics and the procedures for conducting tactical responses to criminal incidents.
-(EC § 47605) - 3) Requires each school district or county office of education to be responsible for the overall development of all comprehensive school safety plans for its schools operating kindergarten or any of grades 1 through 12.
+(Education Code § 32001) - 2) Requires each school district or county office of education to be responsible for the overall development of all comprehensive school safety plans for its schools operating kindergarten or any of grades 1 through 12.
 The schoolsite council or a school safety planning committee is responsible for developing the comprehensive school safety plan.
-(EC § 32281) - 4) Requires school safety plans to include: - a) An assessment of the current status of school crime committed on school campuses and at school-related functions.
+(EC § 32281) - 3) Requires school safety plans to include: - a) An assessment of the current status of school crime committed on school campuses and at school-related functions. - b) Identification of appropriate strategies and programs that will provide or maintain a high level of school safety and address the school's procedures for complying with existing laws related to school safety, including, among other things: - i) Disaster procedures, including an earthquake emergency procedure system and a procedure to allow public agencies (such as the American Red Cross) to use school facilities for mass care and welfare shelters.